0nTheTop/docker-swarm-cookbook/README.md

 ### Services
 #### Always:
-- Always add a name to container services
+- Always add a name to container services.
-- Always add a container_name to container services (excluding swarmStacks which not allow this)
+- Always add a container_name to container services (excluding swarmStacks which not allow this).
-- Always conainer_name must include project name ie. <project>-<service>
+- Always conainer_name must include project name ie. <project>-<service>.
-- Always add a restart policy to container services
+- Always add a restart policy to container services.
-- Always use a volume to container services
+- Always use a volume to container services.
+- Always use database full name, do not use shortcut like 'db' -  use ie mysql.
+There are projects which are using multiple databases types.

 #### Try:
-- Try to add a healthcheck to container services
+- Try to add a healthcheck to container services.
-- Try to add traefik label to container services which should be access in public network
+- Try to add traefik label to container services which should be access in public network.
-- Try to add a network to container services
+- Try to add a network to container services.

 ### Volume
-1) Create a volume always with a name
+1) Create a volume always with a name.
-2) Use syntax naming convention for volume: <project>-<service>-<volume> ie. langflow-postgres-data
+2) Use syntax naming convention for volume: <project>-<service>-<volume> ie. langflow-postgres-data.